-☐ Open the Network Security > DoS > G lobal dialog.
-Activate the 802.3 Frames forwarding 802.3 Frames forwarding checkbox. function.
-To do this, in the L2 frames frame, mark the as RSTP will find an alternative path by noperable, then the Layer 2 redundancy protocol such bypassing the device and excluding it from the cential security risk.
-Therefore, enable the 802.3 Frames of the effects. $\ \square$ Apply the settings temporarily.
-To de o this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos 12-frame-forwarding To activate the 802.3 Frames forwarding function.
+☐ Open the Network Security > DoS > Glob pal dialog.
+Activate the 802.3 Frames forwarding fu 802.3 Frames forwarding checkbox. nction.
+To do this, in the L2 frames frame, mark the Note: If a link on the device becomes inoperable, then the Layer 2 redundancy protocol sur as RSTP will find an alternative path by bypassing the device and excluding it from the network path.
+This scenario poses a potential security risk.
+Therefore, enable the 802.3 Fram forwarding function only if you are aware of the effects. $\ \square$ Apply the settings temporarily.
+To do this, click the 🗸 button.

+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos 12-frame-forwarding To activate the 802.3 Frames forwarding function.